ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

   * Confirm the connected Google account can access the required properties and accounts.
 The OAuth client can belong to a different Google account.
   * Disconnect and reconnect after adjusting permissions.
 * **Invalid OAuth state** – Reconnect from **SEO → Connect Google Account** to refresh the authorization flow.
 * **Keyword Research returns no results** – Ensure you have entered your Google Ads developer token, connected a Google account with Ads access, and selected a valid Ads customer ID.
-Missing or invalid credentials will cause the Keyword Planner request to fail.
+AI Research uses the same credentials when refining ChatGPT keywords, so missing or invalid details will cause the Keyword Planner request to fail.
 * "The caller does not have permission" – This usually means your developer token isn't approved for the selected Ads account or the login customer ID is missing or incorrect.
 Verify the token status in the Google Ads API Center and ensure the OAuth account can access that customer ID.
 * **Testing with an unapproved token** – Unapproved developer tokens can be used with [Google Ads test accounts](https://developers.google.com/google-ads/api/docs/best-practices/test-accounts).
 The login customer ID must be the manager ID for that token, and test accounts don't serve ads and have limited features.
 * **Viewing debug logs** – Enable debugging by adding `define('WP_DEBUG', true);` to your `wp-config.php` file.
 Errors and request details will then appear in your PHP error log.